How to Put in an Purchase Offer for an Apartment or House

 Once the sales contract is signed by both parties, and the earnest money deposited, you'll be officially in contract.
 This is the moment to secure your loan.

 Contingencies are the conditions you lay out for the sales contract.
-The most popular contingency is that the sale be pending on securing a mortgage for the purchase.
+The most popular contingency is that the sale is pending on securing a mortgage for the purchase.

 This allows the buyers to walk away from the deal if they are not able to get a loan commitment and hence funding for the purchase without penalization.